Create content for Facebook

-In Gain, you can create and schedule posts for Facebook Pages, including link posts, one or multiple photos, videos and animated GIFs, as well as carousel posts.
-In this article, we will go over everything you need to know about posting on your Facebook pages.
+In Gain, you can create and schedule posts for Facebook Pages, including link posts, one or multiple photos, videos, and animated GIFs, as well as carousel posts.
+This article will go over everything you need to know about posting on your Facebook pages.

-To create new content, first, make sure your Facebook account(s) has been connected successfully.
-You will know it’s connected because it will show up under Channels in the Filters panel.
-Then, click on the +New Content button or hover over the date in the calendar and click on the New Content icon.
+First, to create new content, make sure your Facebook pages are connected successfully.
+You will know they’re connected because they’ll show up under Social Channels in the Filters panel.
+Then, click on the +New Content button or hover over the calendar’s date and click on the New Content icon.

 Permissions to post to Business Pages

 Facebook Pages has six different roles to access settings and publish content as a page with the Pages API.
-Depending on your Page role, you are able to execute different actions like posting or getting insights data.
+Depending on your Page role, you can execute other actions like posting or getting insights data.